Legal

 Customer acknowledges and understands the following regarding the Company's technical capability to access Customer Data:

-- Customer Data stored in the Company's database is encrypted at rest using AES-256-GCM encryption.
-The encryption keys are stored in the Company's secure application environment (separate from the database) and are not accessible to the Company's database infrastructure provider.
+• Customer Data stored in the Company's database is encrypted at rest using AES-256-GCM encryption.
+Encryption key material is managed exclusively by AWS Key Management Service (KMS) on FIPS 140-2 validated hardware security modules.
+AWS access credentials are stored in the Company's server-side environment variables, separate from the database infrastructure.

 Customer further understands that the Company's commitment not to access Customer Data without authorization is a contractual obligation governed by this DPA, not a technical impossibility.
 The encryption architecture creates meaningful practical barriers to unauthorized access and ensures that any access would be a deliberate, auditable act in violation of this Agreement.